aimhubio/aim/docs/source/using/integration_guides.md

                 self.experiment.track(Text(log_value), name=log_name, context=context)

 ```

 ### TF/keras
-We'll show how to track confusion matrices with Aim while extending the default callback provided for `tf.keras` by examining how to the same with Aim as is provided in this [example.](https://www.tensorflow.org/tensorboard/image_summaries)
+Here is how to track confusion matrices with Aim while extending the default callback provided for `tf.keras`.
+We have taken and adapted this [example.](https://www.tensorflow.org/tensorboard/image_summaries) to Aim.
+Here is how it looks:

 ```python
 from aim.tensorflow import AimCallback